Skip to main content

 React 17 vs 18 vs 19 – What’s the difference

 If you're still using React 17 or 18 for your projects, it might be time to consider an upgrade.
 React 19 has brought a wave of exciting new features and performance improvements to the table.
 In this blog, we'll dive deep into the key differences between React 17, 18, and 19.
-From performance enhancements to new APIs and features, I'll help you understand why upgrading to React 19 could be a game-changer for your development workflow.
+From performance enhancements to new APIs and features, I'll help you understand why upgrading to React 19 could be a game-changer for your React development workflow with Opcito’s Software Product Development services.

 Remember when React 17 was released in October 2020?
 It was rather unusual because they did not add any new developer-facing features but focused on making it easier to upgrade React itself.
 I really appreciated the improved compatibility with different build tools and environments.
 It made setting up new projects a breeze, and I didn't have to worry about compatibility issues as much.
 Another nice touch was the event delegation optimization.
 Even though it was a slight behind-the-scenes improvement, it made a noticeable difference in larger applications, especially when dealing with many events.
 The introduction of JSX Transform simplified the process of writing JSX syntax in components.
 Lastly, adding fragment support allowed us to return multiple elements without wrapping them in a container element like <div>.
 React 17 was a solid update that made way for exciting new features that came with React 18.
 So, even though it didn't introduce significant new features, it was a necessary step in the evolution of the library.
-You'll find more information about the React 17 release here.
+For teams comparing React 17 vs 18 today, React 17's value is largely historical — it was the bridge that made the React 18 concurrent model possible without forcing a big-bang migration.
+You'll find more information about the React 17 release on the official React site with detailed updates and changes.

 React 18's introduction of concurrent rendering in March 2022 was a game-changer.
 It was like giving your application superpowers, allowing it to handle complex updates without freezing the UI.
 This was a much-needed improvement, especially for larger, more dynamic applications.
 Adding Suspense, both on the client and server side, was another major highlight.
 It simplified data fetching and code splitting, making building more modular and performant applications easier.
 The new APIs, like startTransition, provided greater control over updates, allowing developers to prioritize specific tasks over others.
 While these were the most eye-catching changes to me, React 18 also included several under-the-hood improvements, such as enhancements to the reconciliation algorithm and error handling, that contributed to overall stability and performance.
 React 18 was a significant leap forward, building upon the solid foundation established in React 17.
-You'll find more information about the React 18 release here.
+You'll find more information about the React 18 release on the official React site with key updates.
+Concurrent rendering is the single biggest architectural change React has made in years.
+It is the foundation that React 19 builds directly on — which is why teams still on React 17 are effectively two major paradigm shifts behind.

-Why must you upgrade from React 17 to React 18
+Why should your team upgrade from React 17 to React 18?

 React 18 introduced significant enhancements like improved performance, enhanced developer experience, and future-proofing, that made a big difference in my web development projects.
 React 18's performance optimizations led to faster page loads, resulting in a better user experience and making apps feel more responsive and snappier.
 New hooks and features in React 18 make it easier to manage state and handle asynchronous operations.
 React 18's stricter error handling was highly beneficial in catching potential issues early on.
 Since React 18 is designed to be compatible with existing React applications, upgrades were easier.
 Let's look at the difference in the table below: